-Experience Glassblowing Firsthand
+Experience Glassblowing for Yourself

 Folks can count on Tembo to be honest and enthusiastic and we provide a laid-back, friendly atmosphere.
 Our primary focus is personalizing each experience based on the needs of our clients.
 We want to take the mystery out of this craft and pride ourselves on our awesome guest snacks like coconut water, mandarin oranges and gourmet cashews.
-Yes, we can be fancy.]
+Yes, we can be fancy.

 Learning to "block" a gather of molten glass

-Devin Bannister, super-awesome glass blowing instructor, shows Meghana how to properly shape her gather of molten glass using a cherry wood block.
+Devin Bannister, glass blowing instructor, shows Meghana how to properly shape her gather of molten glass using a cherry wood block.
 This is one of several methods of shaping glass and has been used by glass blowers around the world for centuries.
 The technique requires practice to be used effectively.

 Devin is showing Meghana one technique for applying color to her bubble.
 The glass blower can simply sprinkle some colored "frit" on the glass blowing table (called a marver) and roll the hot glass over it.